US et al. v. Anthem Inc. et al.

 In a 12-page order, US District Judge Amy Berman Jackson ruled in favor of the US Department of Justice, enjoining the proposed merger of Anthem and Cigna, the 2nd and 3rd largest health insurers in the United States.
 Dr. David Dranove (Northwestern University), an affiliate of Analysis Group, testified multiple times during the trial as the DOJ's economic expert, providing both affirmative testimony as well as rebuttal testimony to the merging parties' three economic experts.
 Judge Jackson's ruling was upheld on appeal by the Second Circuit; shortly afterward, Anthem announced that it was abandoning its plan to merge with Cigna.

 In her opinion, Judge Jackson concluded that the merger would substantially lessen competition in the national accounts market, as well as in at least one local market (Richmond, VA).
 As the DOJ's primary expert witness, Dr. Dranove testified on market definition, the impact on market concentration, competitive effects including the loss of innovation, the impact on medical costs, and entry.
 Judge Jackson concluded that the DOJ had met its burden in the case, in the market for national accounts and in at least one local market.

-Supporting Dr. Dranove in this case was a team of Analysis Group consultants in Boston and Chicago, including, among others, CEO and Chairman Martha Samuelson; Senior Advisor Jeff Cohen; Managing Principals, Noam Kirson, Dov Rothman and Samuel Weglein; and Vice Presidents Maria Garibotti and Brad Rice.
+Supporting Dr. Dranove in this case was a team of Analysis Group consultants in Boston and Chicago, including, among others, CEO and Chairman Martha Samuelson; Senior Advisor Jeff Cohen; Managing Principals Noam Kirson, Dov Rothman, Brad Rice, and Samuel Weglein; and Vice President Maria Garibotti.